ksub2025/mathisbeautiful/README.md

 ---

-Built by [Karthi Subbaraman](https://learnerd.in) with Claude, in one day, as part of the Builder Life journey.
-1+1=11.
+Built by [Karthi Subbaraman](https://learnerd.in) with Claude Fable.